hodyroff/scs-training/Virtualization/Perf-Compl-Monitoring.md

 #### Running tests manually
 * The tests are all available on github where the standards live:
   In the <https://github.com/SovereignCloudStack/standards> repository.
-Tests are in the `Tests/` subdirectory.
+Tests are in the `Tests/` sub-directory.
 * Running all IaaS tests: `./scs-compliance-check.py scs-compatible-iaas.yaml --subject=NAME -a os_cloud=CLOUD`
   assuming you have the cloud `CLOUD` defined in your `clouds.yaml` and `secure.yaml`.
 * Running single tests: Navigate the directory structure: